Are Betterment deposit accounts worth it?

-Betterment investment customers with a high amount of capital who want to earn interest on their uninvested cash would enjoy using the firm’s cash management options.
-It would be a good fit for people who want to:
+Betterment investment customers with a high amount of capital who want to earn interest on their uninvested cash will find the Cash Reserve account appealing.
+Betterment's deposit accounts would be a good fit for people who want to:

-- Manage savings and investments in one place
+- Manage savings, checking, and investments in one place

 - Make unlimited savings transfers with no additional fees